Cirkit Designer Logo

 1. Basic Connection:

-• Connect the positive terminal of the piezo transducer to the output of a signal generator or microcontroller pin.
+• Connect the positive terminal of the transducer to the output of a signal generator or microcontroller pin.

 • Connect the negative terminal to the ground of the circuit.